SSWConsulting/SSW.Rules.Content/rules/inform-about-content-deletion/rule.md

 As per our conversation, I have removed the section below from the FAQs since it is redundant, as you no longer join Daily Scrums.

-I have Cc ed other who have edited this page.
+I have Cc'ed others who have edited this page.

 From